uhs-robert/oasis.nvim/README.md

   dark_style = "auto",                  -- Applies to your primary style only: "auto" uses `style`.
 Or override with another dark theme (e.g., "abyss") light_style = "auto",                 -- Applies to your primary style only: "auto" uses `style`.
-Or override with another light theme (e.g., "dune") light_intensity = 3,                  -- Light background intensity (1-5): 1=subtle, 5=saturated use_legacy_comments = false,          -- Uses the legacy comment color from desert.vim for the "desert" style only (a bright sky blue) themed_syntax = true,                 -- Use theme primary color for statements/keywords - set to false for classic yellow syntax
+Or override with another light theme (e.g., "dune") light_intensity = 3,                  -- Light background intensity (1-5): 1=subtle, 5=saturated use_legacy_comments = false,          -- For "desert" style only, uses the loud skyblue comment color from desert.vim for a more retro experience themed_syntax = true,                 -- Uses the theme's primary color for statements/keywords.
+Set to false for the classic yellow syntax from desert.vim for a more retro experience

-  -- Text styling - disable individual styles if you like styles = {
+  -- Text styling - toggle individual styles styles = {
     bold = true,                        -- Enable bold text (keywords, functions, etc.) italic = true,                      -- Enable italics (comments, certain keywords)